Camping With Multiple Dogs – Tips and Tricks

 Food planning:

-- Pack 20% more food than you think you’ll need
+- Pack at least 20% more food than you think you’ll need – better to have too much than not enough

-Bring plenty of water or confirm your destination has a clean source.
-Our dogs typically drink 2-3 times their normal amount when active outdoors.
-Collapsible bowls are perfect for serving meals and providing water throughout the day.
+Bring plenty of water or make sure there’s a clean source where you’re going.
+Our dogs usually drink two or three times more than at home when we’re outside all day.
+Collapsible bowls are perfect for meals and water breaks.

 Health and Safety Preparations